 Children and Youth Ministries

 We recognize that children have an innate sense of spirituality as well as boundless curiosity about their world.
-Our Sunday School program incorporates questioning and exploring with the children, along with an introduction to traditions and stories that are the foundations of our church.
+Our Sunday School program echoes the Reggio approach of our parish school, emphasizing big questions, encouraging curiosity and wonder, while also providing children an introduction to the traditions and stories that are the foundations of our church.

 Creative Holy Play (aka, “Sunday School”) meets during part of our 10:15 a.m. service.
 Our Director of Children’s Ministries, along with some volunteer teachers, lead creative activities, songs, and share stories that thematically line up with the readings for each Sunday and then bring the children back into the service for communion.

 Teenagers attend the 10:15 a.m. service and gather in the narthex right after receiving communion.
 They meet in the Loft until the end of the post-service coffee hour.
 The Youth Group focuses on church-related activities, charitable or community services, and social gatherings.
 Christ Church partners with other local Episcopal parishes and the Diocese to plan occasional service opportunities, fellowship events and services trips.
 Our youth also lead our annual Easter Egg hunt, helped with the annual Christmas Pageant, host a Root Beer Float table on Father’s Day, and take part in an annual summer Ice Cream social.
 We also go for hikes and get together from time to time just for fun.